 - In general, the IRS doesn’t give up taxable income without due diligence.
 Bullet proof your return.
 We anticipate what a skeptical IRS Agent might want to see as corroborating evidence and provide it through supplemental information.

-- If you can’t get the bank to correct an incorrect Form 1099-C you can make a case for your figures on the tax return.
+- If you can’t get the bank to correct an incorrect Form 1099-C you can make a case for your figures on the cancelled debt tax return.

 - If you receive a Notice CP2000 proposing more tax on a Form 1099-C you didn’t receive, consider amending the return to include both the debt cancellation and form 982.

-The Reduction of Tax Attributes Facet of Cancellation of Debt and Form 982
+The Reduction of Tax Attributes Facet of Cancellation of Debt and Form 982; future tax consequences

-The IRS tries to insure that Form 982 doesn’t actually eliminate tax liability.
+The IRS tries to ensure that Form 982 doesn’t actually eliminate future tax liability.
 Often you’re required to change the basis (purchase price) of your remaining assets.
 That can mean higher gains or lower losses when you sell those assets.
 So the IRS gets another shot at you in the future.
 Tax attributes is the least logical aspect of Form 982.
+One way to tell if you have a good insolvency CPA is if s/he asks about future tax consequences.

 IRS Form 1099-C sometimes triggers an IRS reportable “sale”

 Sometimes Form 1099-C does more than report cancellation of debt to the IRS.
 If you had a rental property short sale or foreclosure, you essentially sold the property, even though it might not have been voluntary.
+The bank provides a Fair Market Value of the property in Box 7 of Form 1099-C, Cancellation of Debt.
 Use Form 4797 to report the sale and calculate the gain or loss.
-You may have an ordianary loss on the property transaction that can offset ordinary income on Form 1040.
+You may have an ordinary loss on the property transaction that can offset ordinary income on Form 1040.
 Or, you can carry it forward to future tax returns.
 But the IRS gain/loss calculation takes a nasty turn because you have to adjust the tax attributes (cost) any remaining rental property.
 And you pay tax on any gain.
-Rental property calculation of gain or loss is more complex than a logical person might assume – LOL.
+Rental property calculation of gain or loss is more complex than a logical person might assume lol.

 We’ve had a few Form 982 cases where the impetus was a Form 1099-S reporting a real estate sale to the IRS.
 In one case, when we pulled the IRS transcript, there was also a Form 1099-C lurking there as well.
 The client received neither Form 1099-C or Form 1099-S because they got issued two years after precipitating event and the realtor and bank had a bad address.

 Things become more complicated if the cancelled debt is business related because insolvency factors in IRS “tax attributes”, which involves adjusting the basis of your remaining assets.
 As with many IRS issues, there are wrinkles within wrinkles.
 You can’t reasonably use this simple post as a basis for self tax preparation on a complex tax issue.
-At the very least you’ll need to do substantial research on info presented on IRS.gov., starting with Publication 4681.
+At the very least you’ll need to do substantial research on info presented on IRS.gov, starting with Publication 4681.
 This is just a primer.
 We advocate self preparation of tax forms when it reasonable to do so.
 But insolvency / cancelled debt / Form 982 is an area where it might be unreasonable to self prepare your tax return.
+Many Clients think a CPA signature helps prevent an audit.
+I’ve never heard an IRS Agent confirm that.

 If you’d like a free initial consult with an Insolvency CPA, please call us at (910) 399-2705.